In Memoriam

 RENEGADE

 Our hearts were shattered into a million pieces when Renegade passed away.
-Somehow he injured himself, most likely by rolling onto something sharp which severed an artery.
+We believe this belloved boy colicked and in rolling injured himself on old sage brush puncturing his skin.
 This was without a doubt the most terrible, tragic and traumatic thing that we have ever been through.
-There aren’t words to describe our devastation especially for Stacie, who loved Renegade so much she did everything she could to make him happy, in the end sending him and Lupine to Skydog to live out his days free and wild.
-We cannot comprehend how this terrible accident happened.
-He had one deep puncture wound which sadly was a catastrophic injury.
+There aren’t words to describe our devastation from all of us who loved this incredible wild horse.
 We do everything in our power to keep these horses safe including capping every t-post, limbing trees, walking pastures to make sure there is nothing that could injure them.
 But sadly there are some things that are impossible to protect against.
 Renegade died wild and free and he was the happiest horse ever to get that gift back.
 Run free Renegade.
 We miss you more than anything 💔

 #skydogrenegade